The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Every metric falls into one of two categories, and confusing them is one of the most expensive mistakes a GTM team can make.

 Leading indicators predict what will happen.
-Pipeline creation rate, first meeting booked rate, content engagement, and product usage trends — these give you early warning.
+Pipeline creation rate, first meeting booked rate, content engagement, and product usage trends.
+These give you early warning.
 When a leading indicator drops, you have time to intervene before it shows up in your revenue numbers.

 The practical rule: for every lagging indicator you report to leadership, identify at least two leading indicators your team monitors daily.

-SDR-specific leading indicators deserve their own treatment — we cover those in detail in our post on SDR metrics that actually matter.
+SDR-specific leading indicators deserve their own treatment.
+We cover those in detail in our post on SDR metrics that actually matter.

 The Metric Tree: From North Star to Tactical Metrics